damasceno-dev/nlw20Agents/DEPLOYMENT.md

 5. Amplify deploys using nodejs20.x runtime for SSR

 The web/scripts/prepare-amplify-deployment.js handles the complexity to deploy Next.js 15 SSR correctly:
-- Creates deploy-manifest.json with correct SSR configuration
+- Create deploy-manifest.json with the correct SSR configuration
 - Copies standalone build to .amplify-hosting/compute/default/
 - Ensures static files and public directory are in the right place
 - Moves server.js to the correct location